shirozm/mslearn-synapse/Instructions/Labs/04-Analyze-files-with-Spark.md

     df_spark.show()
     ```

-2. Run the code and observe that it returns a Spark DataFrame containing the yearly revenue.
+2. Run the code and observe that it returns a Spark dataframe containing the yearly revenue.

     To visualize the data as a chart, we'll start by using the **matplotlib** Python library.
 This library is the core plotting library on which many others are based, and provides a great deal of flexibility in creating charts.